QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial Maxwell equation

-For a general Hermitian operator $\hat{A}$, we then have $\langle\hat{A}\Psi_1|\Psi_2\rangle=\langle\Psi_1|\hat{A}\Psi_2\rangle$.
-A fundamental property of the local scalar product in Eq.~\eqref{eq:scalarproductDirac} is that, for two photon spinors, $\bar{\Psi}_1\Psi_2$ transforms as a Lorentz scalar between inertial frames, which is not the case for $\Psi_1^\dag\Psi_2$.
-Thus, the local scalar product of eight-component spinors in Eq.~\eqref{eq:scalarproductDirac} highlights the fundamental analogy between the present eight-spinor theory of the electromagnetic field and the Dirac theory of the electron-positron field.
-In previous constructions of the photon wavefunction or the representation of the electromagnetic field in general \cite{BialynickiBirula1996,Landau1982,Kiessling2018,Dressel2015}, such a transparent analogy is not typically observable.
-However, the previous six-component representation of the photon wavefunction \cite{Darwin1932,Mohr2010,Barnett2014} can be seen to be analogous to the Dirac theory, but it neither possess all properties of the present theory, such as the presentation of all Maxwell's equations by a single equation.
+A fundamental property of the local scalar product in Eq.~\eqref{eq:scalarproductDirac} is that, for two electromagnetic spinors, $\bar{\Psi}_1\Psi_2$ transforms as a Lorentz scalar between inertial frames, which is not the case for $\Psi_1^\dag\Psi_2$.
+Thus, the local scalar product of eight-spinors in Eq.~\eqref{eq:scalarproductDirac} highlights the fundamental analogy between the present eight-spinor theory of the electromagnetic field and the Dirac theory of the electron-positron field.
+In previous constructions of wave-function-like concepts for photons or representations of the electromagnetic field in general \cite{BialynickiBirula1996,Landau1982,Kiessling2018,Dressel2015}, such a transparent analogy is not typically observable.
+However, the previous six-component representation of the wave-function-like quantity for the electromagnetic field \cite{Darwin1932,Mohr2010,Barnett2014} can be seen to be analogous to the Dirac theory, but it neither possess all properties of the present theory, such as the presentation of all Maxwell's equations by a single equation.